Universities Business Challenge

 What is expected of you?

-- They are available to contribute throughout the whole competition as set out in the timeline above.
+- They are available to contribute throughout the whole competition as set out in the timeline.

 - They are prepared to meet with their team mates to work together during the trading periods.